danconnolly91/Reddit-User-Matching/README.md

 To run the script:

-    1. Input your Reddit API credentials in the 'scraperSettings' of config_public.ini ('personal use script' as 'clientID', 'secret' as 'clientSecret', 'userAgent' should be something [unique and descriptive](https://github.com/reddit-archive/reddit/wiki/API))
+    1. Input your Reddit API credentials in the 'scraperSettings' of config_public.ini -`personal use script` as `clientID`
+        -`secret` as `clientSecret`
+        -`userAgent` should be something [unique and descriptive](https://github.com/reddit-archive/reddit/wiki/API))

-    2. Fill in the 'treatmentSubreddit' and change other configurations as you see fit
+    2. Fill in the `treatmentSubreddit` and change other configurations as you see fit

     3. Rename config_public.ini to config.ini

     4. Navigate to the root directory in command line

-    5. 'chmod +x user_matching.sh' to make the script executable
+    5. `chmod +x user_matching.sh` to make the script executable

-    6. './user_matching.sh' to run the script ('match_finder2.py' is a multiprocess version of 'match_finder.py'.
-Use with caution)
+    6. `./user_matching.sh` to run the script
+        - `match_finder2.py` is a multiprocess version of `match_finder.py`.
+Use with caution